WillemD61/XTEND-plugin/README.md

 # Dashticz dashboard installation

 On startup, the plugin will create a template config file for a Dashticz screen showing all 52 datapoints.
+The use of this Dashticz dashboard is optional.
+If you only use Domoticz and not Dashticz then you can skip below installation instructions.

 Installation instructions:
 1) Make sure you have Dashticz installed